arinbasu/HLTH403-environmental-and-occupational-health/logging-to-azure.md

 3. After you have completed the process, and checked that your account works, please visit the following website:
 [https://notebooks.azure.com/arinbasu/projects/envhlth](https://notebooks.azure.com/arinbasu/projects/envhlth)

+4. As you visit the link, it will ask you to log in.
+Log in with your credentials you used to sign up.
+You will then be taken to the new folder where our teaching files live.

 4. If everything goes well, you will see a page that looks like this:

 ![environmental health page](azure_02.PNG)